-Thornbury is a small yet thriving market town in South Gloucestershire located about 12 miles north of Bristol.
-In 2011 the national census recorded a population of 12,063.
+Thornbury is a thriving market town roughly 12 miles north of Bristol.

-There is a great deal of open space and beautiful countryside surrounding Thornbury.
-The local Mundy Playing Fields were donated to Thornbury by Mrs Violet Mundy in 1937 and feature a children's play area and sports ground.
-Nearby is the Thornbury golf club, a leisure centre and skate park.
-Furthermore, Thornbury has a football club and successful rugby club.
+There’s a lot of open space and beautiful countryside surrounding Thornbury.
+The local Mundy Playing Fields were donated to the town by Mrs Violet Mundy in 1937, and they have a children's play area and sports ground.
+There’s also Thornbury Golf Club, and Thornbury Leisure Centre, which has a gym, pool, squash and tennis courts.

 The area is well-known for Thornbury Castle, which is an impressive Tudor building that was begun in 1511.
 It’s said that King Henry VIII stayed here with Ann Boleyn in 1535.